ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

     + `--max_source_elements` : the maximum number of source elements (terminal or nonterminal) for a hiero rule.
     + `--max_terminal_length` : the maximum number of consecutive source terminals for a hiero rule.
-    + `--max_nonterminal_length` : the maximum number of terminals covered by a source nonterminal.
+    + `--max_nonterminal_span` : the maximum number of terminals covered by a source nonterminal.
     + `--provenance` : comma-separated list of provenances.

   Once the extraction is complete, you will find the rules